-Macquarie Data Centres group executive David Hirst says, “Our IC5 bunker is built to the highest physical and electronic security standards, leveraging the accelerating trend of hybrid IT and cyber security needs across government.”
+Macquarie Data Centers group executive David Hirst says, “Our IC5 bunker is built to the highest physical and electronic security standards, leveraging the accelerating trend of hybrid IT and cyber security needs across government.”

-He says, "The delivery of this facility and Intellicentre 3 (IC3) in Sydney over the past year, when many supply chains were challenged by COVID, is a testament to the Macquarie Data Centres team and our partners.
+He says, "The delivery of this facility and Intellicentre 3 (IC3) in Sydney over the past year, when many supply chains were challenged by COVID, is a testament to the Macquarie Data Centers team and our partners.

 "At a time when Australia needs strong economic growth, recent research has shown that data centers like these support the creation of more than 1,600 onshore jobs."